mbarker84/css-irl-eleventy/README.md

 ## How to run

 1. Install dependencies: `npm install`.
-2. Run `npm start` to start the Eleventy server.
-In a new terminal window run `npm run watch:parcel` to watch for CSS and JS changes.
+2. Run `npm start` to start the Eleventy server and watch for changes.

 ## Building for production